-Biowulf is the Unix-based high-performance compute cluster at NIH and houses thousands of bioinformatics analyses programs.
+Biowulf is the Unix-based high-performance compute cluster at NIH and houses over 900 softwares including those used for bioinformatics analysis.
 While most are used to working with point-and-click operating systems such as Windows or Mac, working in a command-line driven environment such as Biowulf can be intimidating.
 This course series will help participant overcome fear of working on high-performance computing clusters so that they can start taking advantage of the resources available for their bioinformatics and data science needs.